mike-gusiev/react-checkout-demo/README.md

 `1.
 How long did you spend on the test?`

-I was making this test about 3-4 hours
+I was making this test about 4-5 hours

 `2.
 What would you add if you had more time?`

 I would add:
-1. Unit tests on Jest
-2. More beautiful markup with loader and niceties to attract the customer
+1. More beautiful markup with loader and niceties to attract the customer
-3. Redux to manage the store
+2. Redux to manage the store
-4. Storybook to have reusable components
+3. Storybook to have reusable components
-5. More advanced backend
+4. More advanced backend

 `3.
 How would you improve the product APIs that you had to consume?`